All About Sales Floor Stock Clerks

 - Design and set up advertising signs and displays of merchandise on shelves, counters, or tables to attract customers and promote sales.

-Qualities of a Sales Floor Stock Clerk
+Things a Sales Floor Stock Clerk Should Know How to Do

 When polled, Sales Floor Stock Clerks say the following skills are most frequently used in their jobs: